rumca-js/OfflineWebSearch/PROJECT.md

  - EntryEditScreen - Adds or edits an entry.
  - EntryStatusScreen - Checks the HTTP status of an entry URL.
  - EntryPreviewScreen - Fetches and displays the current web page data.
+ - SourcesListScreen - Shows the list of configured sources.
- - SourceScreen - Shows information and actions for a source.
+ - SourceDetailScreen - Shows information and actions for a source.
  - SourceEditScreen - Adds or edits a source.
  - SourceUrlEditPreviewScreen - Preview screen shown when adding a source by URL.
 Fetches RSS feed data to pre-populate fields.
- - SourcesScreen - Shows the list of configured sources.
  - OptionsScreen - Configures databases and application settings.
  - DatabaseScreen - Shows information and actions for a database.
  - AboutScreen - Shows information about the application.